-Grade Sample Criteria Pass with Work is of uniform, extremely high quality.
-Commendation work is or uniform, extremely high quanty.
-Work meets the expectations of the committee members; it is of high quality and no changes are required.
-Committee members may Pass provide comments and suggestions that are formative in nature, for future projects done by the student.
+Grade Sample Criteria Pass with Commendation Work is of uniform, extremely high quality.
+Pass Work meets the expectations of the committee members; it is of high quality and no changes are required.
+Committee members may provide comments and suggestions that are formative in nature, for future projects done by the student.
 Revisions Required The paper must be revised and re-reviewed.
 Committee members should provide a list of the specific issues of concern that will need to be addressed by the student before the paper will be considered a pass.
 Committee may request to require a full review or only a review by the Committee Chair (student's Advisor).
 Fail The paper does not meet the goals described above and a revision would not be sufficient to achieve the goals.

-Area-specific requirements: Engineering Program
+Area-specific requirements: Engineering Psychology